Canon 10D vs 1200D

 Review summary: Canon 10D vs 1200D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Canon 1200D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D: